pbatey/cyber-coffee-apocalypse/README.md

 A Game to promote good security practices.

+***Note:*** This is now mainly a place to hold the sprites - check 'em out in [public/images](https://github.com/pbatey/cyber-coffee-apocalypse/tree/master/public/images)

 # Running

 The application can be run as a web-application, in the ios simulator, or in the android emulator.